Skip to main content

 Adanis' dream for concessional loan for coalmining project in Australia "dash", as Queensland govt backtracks

-Queensland premier Annastacia Palaszczuk By Our Representative In a surprise move, Australian state Queensland’s Premier Annastacia Palaszczuk has declared that she is not going to provide concessional loan support to fund the infrastructure for the powerful Indian group Adani’s $16.5 billion Carmichael coalmine in the Galilee basin.
+Queensland premier Annastacia Palaszczuk By A Representative In a surprise move, Australian state Queensland’s Premier Annastacia Palaszczuk has declared that she is not going to provide concessional loan support to fund the infrastructure for the powerful Indian group Adani’s $16.5 billion Carmichael coalmine in the Galilee basin.
 Earlier reports said the state government had “agreed” to provide the loan.

 Alternative housing for slumdwellers only physical buildings, infrastructure?